 Picking out a barrel

 If you want to barrel age bourbon or whiskey at home, you’re going to need a barrel.
 Unless you’re doing some massive operation (you better have the permits), a brand-new giant bourbon barrel is probably not what you’re looking for.
 Luckily, you can buy much smaller barrels that will sit your counter, table, or whiskey shelf to let you age small quantities of whiskey at home without breaking the bank or taking up an entire corner of your kitchen.
 These often come in variable sizes, as small as one liter for aging a single bottle, up to five liters if you want to age more bottles or try your own blend.
-The Vintage Gentlemen sells them in varying sizes all the way up to 20 liters, if you’re feeling ambitious.
+Amazon.com sells them in varying sizes all the way up to 20 liters and beyond, if you’re feeling ambitious.

 Whiskey Aging Barrel